Ascend Resource Provision

 What is Ascend Resource Provision?

 At Shavington Primary School we are passionate about promoting inclusion for children with Special Educational Needs.
 In addition to our mainstream classes we have a 12 place Additionally Resourced Provision (often referred to as an RP).
-This Resource Provision is for children who have a diagnosis of Autism or have a proven need for access to learning startegies that typically support learners with Autistic Spectrum Condition. friendly Pupils who access Ascend are on roll in a mainstream class and spend some time there each week according to their needs and abilities.
+This Resource Provision is for children who have a diagnosis of Autism.
+Pupils who access Ascend are on roll in a mainstream class and spend some time there each week according to their needs and abilities.
 Children in Ascend RP all have Education Health Care Plans (EHCPs) and require additional support to that typically available in mainstream classrooms.
-They access some of their learning in our dedicated Resource provision area.
+They access some of their learning in our dedicated Resource Provision classroom.

 What facilities are available in Ascend RP?